metric-space/diffusion-probabilistic-models-JAX/README.md

 ## What is this?

 A JAX & Equinox port of the paper [Deep Unsupervised Learning using Nonequilibrium Thermodynamics](https://arxiv.org/abs/1503.03585)'s [code](https://github.com/Sohl-Dickstein/Diffusion-Probabilistic-Models) (originally written in Theano).
+In addition while the paper talks about **spiral datset diffusion** it is not present in the official code but a working working is present here: https://github.com/hrbigelow/simple-diffusion and a Jax+Equinox port of said code in present here as well.

 **Why Jax you ask?** It has a very Haskell feel to it and among other things, things like `vmap` makes the batch dimension the framework's problem